StatCan/cloud-native-platform/README.md

 [Docsy](https://github.com/google/docsy) is a Hugo theme for technical documentation sites, providing easy site navigation, structure, and more.

-> This Docsy dervied project is hosted at [https://govcloud.ca/](https://govcloud.ca/).
+> This Docsy derived project is hosted at [https://govcloud.ca/](https://govcloud.ca/).
 You can find detailed theme instructions in the Docsy user guide: https://docsy.dev/docs/

 ## Cloning